lucasaid/stuff-rater/README.md

 yarn test:e2e:ui             # with Playwright's interactive UI
 ```

-E2E tests spin up the dev server on port 3001 automatically and use your system-installed Chrome — no separate browser download needed.
+E2E tests spin up the dev server on port 3001 automatically and use your system-installed Chrome.

 ## Building for production